 Custom Scopes and Attributes

-OpenID Connect defines quite a few very useful claims to be included in the id_token
+OpenID Connect defines quite a few very useful claims to be included in the id_token as additional information about

 a user.
 However, there are times when you need other data as well, and maybe it is data that multiple downstream